bioinfoUQAM/mirLibSpark/README.md

 ```
 Once you are inside the docker image, you are in the `src` folder of the `mirLibSpark project`

-### Basic usage in docker: one to several Arabidopsis library, no differential analysis.
+### Pipeline usage: one to several Arabidopsis library.
 Step 1: put some RNA-seq libraries in input folder.
-Use a small demo file (library_a5.txt) for a quick test; or use an Arabidopsis library `GSM1087974` (100.txt) as an example.
+Use a small demo file for a quick test; or use an Arabidopsis library `GSM1087974` (100.txt) as an example.
+Make sure input is empty before copying.
 ```
+rm -fr ../input/*
-cp ../input_samples/library_c_len5.txt ../input
+cp ../input_samples/library_a_len1.txt ../input
 ```
 or
 ```
 cp ../input_samples/100.txt ../input
 ```

-Step 2: verify mirLibSpark program parameters in `stdout`.
+Step 2: verify mirLibSpark program parameters in `stdout` with `--dummy`.
+See the parameter options with `--help`.
 ```
 spark-submit mirLibPipeline.py --dummy
 ```

 Step 3: execute mirLibSpark program from `src` folder.
 Modify the parameters as needed.
-See the parameter options with `--help`.
-Note that the run takes minutes to a few hours, depending on the number of cores and the hardwares.
+Note that the run takes minutes to a few hours, depending on available resources in the hardware.
+`sc_heartbeap` needs to be increased for running in Docker.
 ```
-spark-submit mirLibPipeline.py
+spark-submit mirLibPipeline.py --sc_heartbeap 300
 ```

 Step 5: run descriptions are shown in `stdout`.